quantumlib/Qualtran/docs/reference/qualtran/drawing/show_bloq.md

 : The bloq to show

 `type`<a id="type"></a>
-: Either 'graph' or 'musical_score'.
+: Either 'graph', 'dtype', or 'musical_score'.
 By default, display a directed acyclic graph of the bloq connectivity.
+If dtype then the connections are labelled with their dtypes rather than bitsizes.
 Otherwise, draw a musical score diagram.